 - Developed a Django app and added queries that take less time in the backend itself.

-Now, in our case of building a recommender system with the Neo4j, we loaded the data from the database in the CSV format using the ETL tool and then created the nodes, relationships, and properties.
+In our case of building a recommender system with Neo4j, we loaded the data from the database into CSV format using the ETL tool, then created the nodes, relationships, and properties.

-Our team then started working on recommendation algorithms and wrote the cipher queries for all kinds of algorithms.
+Our team then began developing recommendation algorithms and writing cipher queries for them.

-We learned that a query that has more filter or mathematical operation tends to consume more time, so we just tried to use all the available nodes while optimizing the RAM of each node by setting up heap size by connecting it with Python and returned a list of CSV for all kind of recommendations.
+We learned that queries with more filters or mathematical operations tend to take longer, so we tried to use all available nodes while optimizing each node's RAM by setting the heap size in Python, and returned a list of CSVs for various recommendations.

-Please do recall from the first part of this blog post that Neo4j’s basic structure is built on “Nodes”, “Relationship”, and “Properties”.
+Please do recall from the first part of this blog post that Neo4j's basic structure is built on "Nodes", "Relationships", and "Properties".

-A quick recap: A Node is a data or record in a graph database and a Relationship is an element using which we connect two nodes of a graph.
+A quick recap: A Node is a data or record in a graph database, and a Relationship is an element that we use to connect two nodes of a graph.
 This relationship creates a pattern that associates two chunks of information together and defines a flow by assigning a direction to it.

 We can add pieces of information to our nodes and relationships by assigning properties to them.

-Now that we are all set, you may recall we had spoken of at least 3 ways we can use this Neo4j based recommendation engine for customers of our e-commerce firm in Part One of this post:
+Now that we are all set, you may recall we had spoken of at least three ways we can use this Neo4j-based recommendation engine for customers of our e-commerce firm in Part One of this post:

 - Recommendation based on a customer's recent history